albin-johansson/rune/README.md

 A modern C++ game framework for 2D games, written in C++20.

+## Background

+This framework was originally developed from the custom engine built for the [Wanderer](https://github.com/albin-johansson/wanderer) indie game, also developed by me.

 ## Features

 * Distributed as a single header file.
 * Simple framework with little to no performance overhead, e.g. no virtual function calls.
+* Configurable at compile time.
 * Efficient 2D vector implementation.
 * AABB collision detection.
 * [Tiled](https://github.com/mapeditor/tiled) JSON map parsing.